SAPLing Program

 - Description of how the project will be assessed.

-- Submit Application: Submit the proposal to the Sustainability Office by the specified deadline.
+- Submit Application: Submit the proposal to the Office for Sustainability Education by the specified deadline.

 Evaluation Criteria